cousepig/nuxt.com/content/design-kit.md

 ## Color Palette

-Our color palette is based on our iconic Nuxt green and colours have been carefully considered to work in harmony and consistency across various media.
-When creating Nuxt communications, use the colour values shown to make sure your designs stay on-brand.
+Our color palette is based on our iconic SYRINCS green and colours have been carefully considered to work in harmony and consistency across various media.
+When creating SYRINCS communications, use the colour values shown to make sure your designs stay on-brand.

 ::u-page-grid
   :design-kit-color-card{background="#00DC82" name="Green"}